Use your Google Account to Sign in to other sites

-If you've asked a third-party site to always use Google to authenticate you (by clicking 'Stay signed in' on the Sign-in Request page), you can revoke access at any time.
+If you've asked a third-party site to always use Google to authenticate you, you can revoke access at any time.
 Just follow these steps:

 - Sign in to My Account.
-If you use a hosted Google Apps account, sign in and visit the Manage Account page, and replace "example.com" with your domain name.
+If you use an account through your work, school, or other group, sign in and visit the Manage Account page, and replace "example.com" with your domain name.